-- Talk with your teachers, guidance counselors, coaches and mentors about preparing a letter of recommendation to submit with your application.
-A resume and letters of recommendation may not be required for admission but they are highly encouraged.
+- Talk with your teachers, guidance counselors, coaches and mentors about preparing letters of recommendation to submit with your applications.
+A resume and letters of recommendation may not be required for admissions but they are highly encouraged.

 - Register to take the SAT or ACT and enroll in UNF's SAT or ACT preparation course since test scores are often among the criteria used to determine scholarship winners.

-- Request applications and financial-aid information from colleges you're interested in.
+- Request applications and financial-aid information from the schools to which you are applying.